Skip to main contentArrow Right

 • Viewer: Read-only permissions

 In some RBAC deployments, roles define permissions, whereas in others, roles are seen as a set of permissions granted to a user.
 Regardless of the type of RBAC, roles and permissions together control user access.
-For example:
+For example, Alice (Manager) may be able to approve budgets but not delete system configurations, while Bob (Viewer) can view reports but not modify them.

 In summary, the key components of RBAC are: